-Cost of additional assets (A) refers to payments made by customers for installation of new assets that are owned by the customer or gifted from the customer to Western Power.
+Cost of additional assets (A) refers to payments made by customers for installation of new assets that are owned by the customer.
 It would also include assets that are paid for and owned by Western Power that are necessary for the delivery of the non-covered service and are not multi-function assets.
 Payments made by customers for additional assets are not added to the regulated asset base at a value.